epsilon537/boxlambda/docs/components_ibex.md

 ### Instruction Cycle Counts Summary

 All on-chip memory or register accesses are now low-latency with a known, fixed instruction cycle count.
-Some slaves respond faster than others so the instruction cycle count varies a bit depending on the slave being addressed.
+Some slaves respond faster than others, so the instruction cycle count varies a bit depending on the slave being addressed.

 The table below summarizes the instruction cycle counts on BoxLambda according to instruction type and destination.